Equivalence Principle in Chameleon Models: Chameleon mediated force between two spherical objects

-where we used $T^m \approx -\rho$, and $\rho_{1}$ and $\rho_{2}$ are the densities of the larger and the test bodies, respectively, and $\rho_{\rm out}$ is the density of the {\it environment} (i.e. the density outside both bodies).
+where we used $T^m \approx -\rho$, and $\rho_{1}$ and $\rho_{2}$ are the densities of the {\it large} and the {\it test} bodies, respectively, and $\rho_{\rm out}$ is the density of the {\it environment} (i.e. the density outside both bodies).
+We stress that the terms quadratic in the field appearing in Eq.~(\ref{fuerzaC}) are {\it not} negligible in comparison to the corresponding linear terms, as our detailed numerical calculations show.
+In fact both terms turn out to be of the same order of magnitude.